FlexMeasures/flexmeasures/documentation/host/docker.rst

 .. note:: Don't know what your image is called (its "tag")?
 We used ``lfenergy/flexmeasures`` here, as that should be the name when pulling it from Docker Hub.
 You can run ``docker images`` to see which images you have.

-The two minimal environment variables to run the container successfully are the database URI and the secret key, see :ref:`configuration`. ``Flask_ENV=development`` is needed if you do not have an SSL certificate set up (the default mode is ``production``, and in that mode FlexMeasures requires https for security reasons).
+The two minimal environment variables to run the container successfully are the database URI and the secret key, see :ref:`configuration`. ``FLASK_ENV=development`` is needed if you do not have an SSL certificate set up (the default mode is ``production``, and in that mode FlexMeasures requires https for security reasons).
 If you see too much output, you can also set ``LOGGING_LEVEL=INFO``.

 In this example, we connect to a postgres database running on our local computer, so we use the host network.
 In the docker-compose section below, we use a Docker container for the database, as well.